yarp API¶

 Produce a time-delayed version of a

-s, the initial value is set immediately.The
+Values, the initial value is set immediately.The

-argument may be a constant or a Value giving the number of seconds to delay value changes.
+delay_secondsargument may be a constant or a Value giving the number of seconds to delay value changes.
 If it is increased, previously delayed values will be delayed further.
 If it is decreased, values which should already have been output will be output rapidly one after another.

 - yarp.time_window(source, duration_seconds)[source]¶